 - Use a Plant-Based Insecticide Spray: Our Bed Bug & Flea Killer spray will help to kill and repel fleas.
 It can be applied to areas where fleas have been seen.
 Since fleas in the pupa stage are protected in their cocoon, plan to treat multiple times to catch emerging adult fleas.

-- Use an Insecticide Dust: Our Spider & Insect Dust and Bed Bug Killer dust can be applied under furniture, the edges of carpet, and other areas where fleas are active.
+- Use an Insecticide Dust: Our Spider & Insect Dust and Bed Bug Killer dust can be applied under furniture, near the edges of carpet, and other areas where fleas are active.
 Dusts provide longer-lasting protection against pests.

 What are your go-to strategies to get rid of fleas at home?
 Post a comment.
 We’d love to hear from you!